 Edwin turned to me.
 “My name is Edwin Bronze.
 It’s nice to meet you.”
-I nodded with a smile before looking to all three of them.
+I nodded with a smile before looking at all three of them.

 “I’m Jessica Athorn, but you can call me Jess.
-You know, if you want keep your fingers.”
+You know, if you wanna keep your fingers.”

 I looked to Wade pointedly and he leaned over to Edwin, who was laughing nervously.
 “Is she really threatening us about her name?”